 - 3. Set the role or group's default app

 - Ideally, this would be an app tailored for that role or team.
 For more about default apps and how to provision them for certain user roles, see Configure Splunk Web to open directly to an app in the Splunk Enterprise Admin Manual.
-For more about apps as team workspaces, see In depth: Apps as team workspaces for the Splunk CoE.
+For more about apps as team workspaces, see Workspace best practices.

 - 4. Set the default app's default dashboard to your welcome page

 - For more about default dashboards, see Add navigation to a Splunk app in Splunk Dev.